 That can save governments tons of money for economic development instead of treating the sick!

 People would need not be scared of “omicron!”
-Omicron would be what it is – the smallest letter in the Greek alphabet.
+Omicron would be what it is –one of the smallest letters in the Greek alphabet.
 The least threat to mankind!

 Pedro R. Meléndez, Jr.